hi-anki/learn-x86_64-assembly/6-iteration/conversion-routine.md

   - These are enough reasons to mark the above code piece as potential, not harmless.

 Now we can move to step 2.

+## Step 2, Isolate The Possible Problems

+**Progress Status: We have isolated what might be the source of the problem.
+The problem itself is still not known.**

+**Objective:** *Stress test the potential source, obtained in step 1 and try to isolate the problem further.*

+Lets look at the `sub` operation.
+  - It just subtracts what's inside the resgiters.
+  - Does it control what's inside those registers?
+Precisely NO.
+  - Then how can subtraction be the point of failure?
+Good question!
+  - That means, the problem lies in how the registers rsi and rdx are set.

+Lets revise what rsi and rdx are meant for, in this context.
+  - `rsi` is responsible for holding the memory location which has to be written on the terminal.
+  - `rdx` is responsible for holding the length of the buffer that is about to be written.

+**Have you wondered why rdx is needed at the first place?
+When we already have the buffer, why do we have to pass the length of the buffer along side?**
+  - Don't worry.
+By the end of this, you'll have your answer.
+  - Just to hint, this is not the actual problem, but this the eventual problem.
+  - Sit tight and enjoy the ride.

+So now the problem can be either of the two,
+  1. how the registers rsi and rdx are set, or,
+  2. the value that is inside these registers.

+But what are the basis of your reasoning?
+  - You are right to question this.
+  - We are already sure that the registers aren't clobbered or wrong all the way.
+We are setting the right registers.
+  - We are setting rsi via rdi.
+As per the code, rdi must contain the pointer to the start of the buffer.
+But who guarantees this?
+I can't.
+This implies that rsi might not contain the right memory address!
+  - When we are setting rdx, we are using the label along with the default byte-length.
+Then we rely on subtraction operation for calculation of actual buffer length.
+Is our assumption about rdx pointing to the end of the buffer actually correct?
+It seems, but "seems" can't verify this.
+  - I think this is enough reasoning to prove that our assumption about what could possibly be the problem is right.

+Now we can move to step 3.